markdcarringer/react-redux-toolkit/README.md

-Thank you for your video Learn Redux Toolkit in 1 video with Project.

 I worked through a Youtube video here: https://www.youtube.com/watch?v=A_vRvDAZuOo&t=940s

 The main topic of the video is the ReduxJS/Toolkit library.
 But the tutorial covers a broad survey of React skills.